VenusEvans/Unity-SpriteAtlasView/README.md

   - A list of all sprites in that atlas (the currently selected sprite is highlighted with a green border).
 - Right-click any sprite and select **"Open Sprite Editor"** to open the **SpriteEditorWindow**.
 - If no component is selected, the window will display: **"No Component Selected!
 (Image, SpriteRenderer)"** and show a list of all atlases in the project.

+"If this tool doesn’t meet your expectations, feel free to modify it.
+Have a great day!"